-Even when a pit stop is called for, our data is not 100% accurate.
+In addition to determining when a pit stop will be made, the strategist decides on the type of tire to use.
+Unfortunately even when a pit stop is called for, our data is not 100% accurate.
 There are six dry tire types, ranging in hardness from C0 (very hard) to C5 (very soft).
 We only get told if it is soft, medium, or hard.
 There are also intermediate tires and wet tires.
 Another consideration with compounds is the requirement that at least two different types of compounds are used in a race.

-In addition to the compound, the location of competing drivers plays a role in pit stop decision making.
+In addition to the tire compound, the location of competing drivers plays a role in pit stop decision making.
 It is not uncommon to have a strategy of “do the opposite” of the competing driver.
 Since pit stops are one of the few things that can be changed during the race and seeing as strategists do care about when another team makes a pit stop, it seems to be a good challenge to try and predict when that pit stop will occur.
 We are able to show the gap at the end/start of each lap – we cannot ascertain their positioning in between the start and completion of a lap.

 Furthermore, an important random event, or shock, that can alter the face of the race is a flag.
 There are ten distinct flags which have their own meaning.
 A yellow flag, for example, can be the result of a minor car crash.
 In a yellow flag all drivers must slow their speed and passing another car is not allowed.
-As a result, yellow flags are an ideal time to make a pit stop for fresh tires.

-Pretorious (2022) has a chart that shows the breakdown of flags and their meaning:
+As a result, yellow flags are an ideal time to make a pit stop for fresh tiresPretorious (2022) has a chart that shows the breakdown of flags and their meaning: